 How to Celebrate Human Rights Day

 The best way to celebrate Human Rights Day is to take some time to appreciate the effect that this resolution has had on your world and life.
-Look around your neighborhood and see the effects on a local scale, the charitable works being done to promote the health and well-being of those who are less fortunate.
+Look around your neighborhood and see the effects on a local scale.
+That is the charitable works being done to promote the health and well-being of those who are less fortunate.

-Don’t think that your gestures have to be grand, simply gathering enough to put together a bunch of care packages of simple needs and necessities and handing them out amongst your local homeless can go a long way to helping to support this cause.
+Don’t think that your gestures need to be grand.
+Your act of charity could be as simple as gathering a few needs and necessities and delivering them to homeless and women’s shelters.
 The need is large, but is made of limitless minor actions that can lead to a world-wide change in quality of life.

 To view the declaration in its entirety click here.